cyberlism/odin-recipes/README.md

 # odin-recipes

-A simple recipes website made with HTML.
+A simple recipes website.
+Skills demonstrated by the end of project include HTML, CSS, and JavaScript.

 Live site: https://cyberlism.github.io/odin-recipes/